 *Source: Association of Film Commissioners International

+Missouri's incentive program allows us to compete with other states.
 According to Cast and Crew Production Incentive Resources Guide as of January 2019 there were 35 U.S. States, Districts and Territories that offer comprehensive film incentive programs.

 GEORGIA: 20-30% Incentive; No annual funding cap